bawmedical/restorativejustculture.org/_pages/patient-safety.md

 First lets hear from Dr Panchu Xavier, Consultant Forensic Psychiatrist, Deputy Medical Director and Director of Patient Safety at Mersey Care NHS Foundation Trust.

-<iframe src="https://northumbria.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=67083bbe-4a51-4c8a-8339-adab0081492b&autoplay=false&offerviewer=false&showtitle=false&showbrand=false&captions=false&interactivity=none" height="405" width="100%" allowfullscreen allow="autoplay"></iframe>
+<iframe src="https://northumbria.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=67083bbe-4a51-4c8a-8339-adab0081492b&autoplay=false&offerviewer=false&showtitle=false&showbrand=false&captions=false&interactivity=none" height="405" width="100%" frameborder="0"></iframe>

 In this video Panchu discusses and explains the different ways in which we can learn from incidents and the important role that psychological safety plays in this learning.
 In particular Panchu will share key points regarding patient safety, quality and a restorative just culture such as: